Andrepereira2001/feup-lbaw-2021/eap.md

 ### 4. JSON/XML Types

 > Document the JSON or XML responses that will be used by the web resources.

-### Web resources descriptors (Note: **NOT to be included on the final artefact**)

-* URL - Resource identifier, following the RESTful resource naming conventions
-* Description - Describe the resource, when it's used and why
-* UI - Reference to the A3 user interface used by the resource
-* SUBMIT - Reference to the actions/requests integrated with the resource
-* Method - HTTP request Method
-* Parameters - Information that is sent through the URL, by a query string or path
-* Request Body - Data associated and transmitted with each request
-* Returns - HTTP code returned from a request
-* Response Body - Data sent from the server, in response to a given request
-* Permissions - Required permissions to access the resource

 ---